SOCIAL SECURITY NOTICES AND LETTERS

 WHY DO WE SEND YOU A NOTICE?

-Notices are one of the main ways that we communicate with the public.
-We use notices to tell you our decisions, inform you of your rights and responsibilities, and describe what you can do if you disagree with our decisions.
+Notices are one of the ways that we communicate with the public.
+Notices are necessary to explain our decisions, inform you of your rights and responsibilities, and explain what you can do if you disagree with our decisions.

-We also send notices that may ask you to call or come into the office, or to send information or documents.
+We also send notices that may ask you to call or come into the office, or to request information or documents.

 WHEN DO WE SEND YOU A NOTICE?